 Our district is continuing to grow.
 Healthy communities need access to infrastructure, resources, services and public transport.
 A key tool for designing a district that functions well is its District Plan.

-We’re working on bringing a Proposed Plan to you which sets out how we’re going to provide for more people while preserving the things we love the most about this place.
+We have brought a Proposed Plan to you which sets out how we’re going to provide for more people while preserving the things we love the most about this place.

 But to ensure we get it right, we need to know what’s important to you.